ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 > The analytics platform for all your metrics

 #### Tool
-Grafana is a very nice and flexible tool to build dashboard of all kinds of time series data.
+Grafana is a user-friendly and flexible tool to build dashboards on top of all kinds of time series.

 But it can also be used for annotation (https://grafana.com/docs/grafana/latest/dashboards/annotations/).
 Using `CTRL + click`, a simple annotation can be added, and tagged.